In State Residency Requirements

-Students who leave a course mid-semester with verified medical or family illness documentation will be withdrawn from the course but not from the restricted health science program.
-The withdrawal will not be counted against the student.
+Students can be withdrawn from a course mid-semester with verified medical or family illness documentation.
+Restrictions may apply to the restricted health science programs.
 Students who are granted a medical or family leave will be accommodated in the subsequent offering of that course on a space available basis, after first providing medical documentation approving their participation.
-Students seeking readmission must contact the Department Chair by the required date.
+Students seeking readmission to a restricted health science program must contact the Department Chair by the required date.
 Students will have 12 months to be reinstated in the withdrawn course for medical reasons.
-Students returning from medical leave will be required to pay tuition for all enrolled courses.
-Students are only eligible for medical leave during a semester.
-Medical leave will not be granted once the course is completed and/or grades have been issued.

 In order to complete a medical withdrawal, please contact Student Development.
 If you are in a restricted health science program, please first meet with the Academic Dean.